-- 6. The Amendment Regulation, at Annex A, seeks to implement the exceptions to sanctions against Somalia as per UNSCR 2244.
-The main provisions of the Amendment Regulation include - (a) section 2 which amends section 8(2) of the existing Regulation to reflect the exceptions to the arms embargo measures against Somalia as per paragraphs 2 and 3 of UNSCR 2244; - (b) section 3 which amends section 9(2) of the existing Regulation to reflect the exception to the prohibition against the provision of advice, assistance and training in respect of Somalia as per paragraph 2 of UNSCR 2244; - (c) section 4 which amends section 10(2) to the existing Regulation to reflect
+- 6. The Amendment Regulation, at Annex A, seeks to implement the exceptions to sanctions against Somalia as renewed by UNSCR 2317.
+The main provisions of the Amendment Regulation include - (a) section 5 which amends section 8 of the existing Regulation to reflect the exception to the arms embargo measures against Somalia as per paragraph 2 of UNSCR 2317; - (b) section 6 which amends section 9 of the existing Regulation to reflect the exception to the prohibition against the provision of advice, assistance and training in respect of Somalia as per paragraph 2 of UNSCR 2317; - (c) section 7 which amends section 10 of the existing Regulation to reflect the exception to the financial sanctions against Somalia as per paragraph 28 of UNSCR 2317; and - (d) section 8 which amends section 32 of the existing Regulation to specify that provisions reflecting the above exceptions will expire at midnight on 15 November 2017.